corey-hammond/app-tracker/README.md

 In App.js, use PrivateRoute now instead of Route for any routes that you want to protect

+### Authorization Actions (actions/auth.js)

-Create an auth action with a method for loading the user and checking local storage for a token
+Create an auth.js in actions with a method for loading the user and checking local storage for a token

 In App.js, run the loadUser action in componentDidMount: